-Continuous data were expressed as mean \pm SD.
-One-way ANOVA or two-tailed Student's t test was used to determine statistical significance using the Statistical Package for the Social Sciences (SPSS, version 17, IBM SPSS).
-P < 0.05 was considered significant.
+Continuous data were expressed as mean $\pm$ SD.
+Oneway ANOVA or 2-tailed Student t test was used to determine statistical significance using the Statistical Package for the Social Sciences (SPSS, version 17, IBM SPSS).
+P less than 0.05 was considered significant.